jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 You have successfully performed a CPU Resource Attack against the infrastrucure nodes.

 What you are observing is the following:
-* Gremlin is causing the Nodes to go to 100% CPU utilization
+* Gremlin is causing the Kubernetes Worker Nodes to go to 100% CPU utilization
 * Kubernetes is ensuring the the Socks Shop micro-service is high resilient and available
-* Locust is hitting the Socks Shop front-end and reporting 0% failures.
+* Locust is hitting the Socks Shop front-end and reporting `0%` failures.

 Optional Rerun
 * On the Gremlin UI click the attack